rxlabz/flutter_videoplayer/README.md

 In this example, the MediaPlayerViewController class extends FlutterViewController, and implements the ability to draw a video "on top" of the flutter app.

 The viewController also send video progress infos to flutter.

+### Android, Audio...

+For now this example only works on iOS ( ARM64 : iPhone5S+ ), you can find
+an older, sketchier ObjC/Java example [here](https://github.com/rxlabz/flutter-mediaplayer-plugin),
+ with more types of player ( activities and audio ) for Android and iOS.